arillso/ansible.system/roles/apt_repositories/README.md

 ### APT Repositories Configuration

 - `apt_repositories_list`: A list of APT repositories to manage.
-Each entry should be a dictionary with repository details such as codename, filename, repo, state, and others.
+Each entry should be a dictionary with repository details such as codename, filename, repository, state, and others.

 - `apt_repositories_filename`: Default filename for APT repositories if not specified in each repository dictionary (default: 'default.list').